sweyome/Sprint-Challenge--Hash-BC/README.md

 * What is the worse case scenario if you try to extend the storage size of a dynamic array?
 > adding a new element at the end of the dynamic array takes O(1) time.
 But if the dynamic array doesn't have any room for the new item, it'll need to expand, which takes O(n) time.
 And we need to grow the Array
 Explain how a blockchain is structured.
 What are the blocks, what is the chain?
 How is the data organized?
+> blockchain is structured , time-stamped series of immutable records of data that is managed by a cluster of computers or blocks of data bounded one another using cryptographic principles.
 Explain how proof of work functions.
 How does it operate.
 How does this protect the chain from attack.
 What kind of attack is possible?

 ## Project Set Up